yamnikov-oleg/projektor/README.md

 * Download latest build from the [releases page](https://github.com/yamnikov-oleg/projektor/releases).
   If build for you OS or architecture is not available, read Building section on how to build projektor yourself.
 * Add projektor to your startup applications.
-Use `projektor &` to start the key binding daemon.
+Restart your session or run `projektor &` to start the key binding daemon.
+The daemon should start automatically on your next login.
 * Done!
 Use `Super+Q` to open the launcher.
 Happy projekting :)

 ## Building